 It is extremely necessary for accountants and accounting practices to start planning for the tax season well in advance so that they can manage their clients’ tax returns workloads with accuracy and on time.
 That said, the entire tax returns ritual is not that easy to complete and, at times, can prove quite stressful for practices.
 Accurate self-assessment tax returns and tax preparation demand in-depth knowledge of various tax legislations so that the risks involved in executing various tax processes are completely eliminated.
 However, during the busy tax season, it may not be possible for every accountant to allocate the time and budget required to complete all client deliverables.
 Moreover, such high volumes of workload have the potential to affect productivity, especially for individual accountants and small accounting practices.
-Under such conditions, accountants can choose to outsource their clients’ tax returns tasks, including self-assessment tax returns, to specialised service providers.
+Under such conditions, accountants can choose to outsource their clients’ tax returns tasks, including self-assessment tax returns, to specialised service providers like Outbooks.

 Tax returns outsourcing can help accounting practices of all sizes, and contrary to popular belief, they cost less than hiring in-house specialised accounting professionals.
 Personal and self-assessment tax returns outsourcing reduces costs by ~40% by replacing in-house staff with highly experienced and trained onshore/offshore tax professionals.
 Accounting practices don’t have to spend a lot, and they get ready access to highly trained professionals.
 Therefore, it becomes a completely win-win situation for them.

 Personal tax returns outsourcing offers the following benefits to accountants and accounting firms: